jarvisar/senior-design/README.md

 # NASA Exoplanet Archive Search

 The main objective of this project is to develop and build a web application capable of querying data from [NASA's Exoplanetary Archive](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PSCompPars) using user input.
-After entering a valid query, the web app builds an API URL using the user's input and calls NASA's archive to the requested data.
+After entering a valid query, the web app builds an API URL using the user's input and calls NASA's archive to return the requested data.

 After returning the data, the web app then formats the data into a readable form and displays the data in a responsive table.
 A download button will give the user the option to export the exoplanet data to the local disk.
 This web application is built using Angular and utilizes HTTP requests and Table Access Protocol [(TAP)](https://www.ivoa.net/documents/TAP/) to call and return data from the exoplanet archive.